realpython/python-guide/docs/dev/env.rst

 virtualenv
 ----------

-Virtualenv is a tool to keep the dependencies required by different projects in separate places, by creating virtual Python environments for them.
+:program:`virtualenv` is a tool to keep the dependencies required by different projects in separate places, by creating virtual Python environments for them.
 It solves the "Project X depends on version 1.x but, Project Y needs 4.x" dilemma, and keeps your global site-packages directory clean and manageable.